thardy/generator-ngbp/README.md

 ```
 yo ngbp:module "products"
 ```
-and switch your ```grunt watch``` over to ```grunt watchmock``` to see a fully-working example.
+...type ```y``` when asked if you want to wrap a RESTful resource, then switch your ```grunt watch``` over to ```grunt watchmock``` to see a fully-working example.
 Navigate to http://localhost:9000/#/products to view (there's no navigation scaffolding at this point, but the routing is there).
 The mocked results for "products" are handled in a heavily-commented mockApp.js, which you can edit to mock whatever you want.

 You have to authorize the overwrite of app.js when the subgenerator adds a dependency for your new module (the default is Y, so you can just hit enter at the prompt).